Leave it and Break no Hearts

 About the artist

-Samak Kosem is a PhD student in Social Sciences at Chiang Mai University and a research fellow at the Center for Women and Social Security at Walailak University.
+Born in 1984, Samak Kosem graduated from Chiang Mai University, Thailand with a BS in Anthropology in 2009 and an MA in Social Development in 2013.
+Currently, he is a PhD student in Social Sciences at Chiang Mai University and a research fellow at the Center of Excellence on Women and Social Security at Walailak University, Thailand.
 He investigates transnational sexuality frameworks that circulate and connect to sexual discourse, practice, and subjectivities on an individual migratory and religiosity.
+His works portray through moving image, photography, object and text.
 His project of ‘Nonhuman Ethnography’ (2017-ongoing) in Southern Thailand is considering how queerness is embodied in Muslim culture through the contexts of nonhuman relations.
-In 2021-2022, he is an Erasmus+ exchange fellow at the School of Humanities, Tallinn University, and teaches on ethnicity in Southeast Asia at the International Studies (ASEAN-China) Program, Thammasat University.
-His artworks are shown at galleries and museums in Malaysia, Hong Kong, Taiwan, Singapore, Tokyo, and Manila.
+In 2021-2022, he is an Erasmus+ exchange fellow at the School of Humanities, Tallinn University, Estonia and teaches on ethnicity in Southeast Asia at the International Studies (ASEAN-China) Program, Thammasat University.
+His artworks are shown at galleries and museums in Malaysia, Hong Kong, Taiwan, Singapore, Japan, and Philippines.
 Samak's writing has recently been published by the Kyoto Review of Southeast Asia (2020) and the Taiwan Journal of Southeast Asia Studies (2020).

 Patrick Flores is Professor of Art Studies at the Department of Art Studies at the University of the Philippines, which he chaired from 1997 to 2003, and Curator of the Vargas Museum in Manila.
 He is the Director of the Philippine Contemporary Art Network.
 He was one of the curators of Under Construction: New Dimensions of Asian Art in 2000 and the Gwangju Biennale (Position Papers) in 2008.
 He was a Visiting Fellow at the National Gallery of Art in Washington, D.C. in 1999 and an Asian Public Intellectuals Fellow in 2004.
 Among his publications are Painting History: Revisions in Philippine Colonial Art (1999); Remarkable Collection: Art, History, and the National Museum (2006); and Past Peripheral: Curation in Southeast Asia (2008).
 He was a grantee of the Asian Cultural Council (2010).
 He co-edited the Southeast Asian issue with Joan Kee for Third Text (2011).
 He convened in 2013 on behalf of the Clark Institute and the Department of Art Studies of the University of the Philippines the conference “Histories of Art History in Southeast Asia” in Manila.
 He was a Guest Scholar of the Getty Research Institute in Los Angeles in 2014.
 He curated an exhibition of contemporary art from Southeast Asia and Southeast Europe titled South by Southeast and the Philippine Pavilion at the Venice Biennale in 2015.
 He was the Artistic Director of Singapore Biennale 2019.